CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 To add a task, type `add` taskname date time task_priority tagging venue recurrence pin

-* Eg, user can type `add` play soccer, date 120516, time 1212, high priority, #sport, @town green, repeat weekly, pin
+* Eg, user can type `add` play soccer by 12/05/16 2pm high #sport @town green repeat weekly pin

 Only command and taskname are compulsory; other fields are optional and will take default or null values if not entered.
 The rules for adding to the other fields are as follows: